LC2 Fellows facilitate long-term, sustainable change in Cleveland by addressing a compelling issue or opportunity in the community.

 Class of 2019

 This year, the Fellows will study and advance economic development in our community.
 How can we accelerate the many initiatives underway?
 What new initiatives need to be undertaken?
 How can we collaborate to realize transformative progress?

 Class of 2018

-This year, the Fellows will work to improve the region’s quality of life via two projects that will strengthen the physical and cultural connections between the neighborhoods surrounding Downtown.
+The 2018 Fellows worked to improve the region’s quality of life via two projects intended to strengthen the physical and cultural connections between the neighborhoods surrounding Downtown.